Marfa, Texas: Arts and culture

-Following Judd's death in 1994, two foundations have worked to maintain his legacy: the Chinati Foundation and Judd Foundation.
-Since its inauguration in 1986, Chinati has held an open-house event that attracts visitors from around the world to visit Marfa's art.
-Between 1997 and 2008, both foundations cosponsored this event.
+Following Judd's death in 1994, two foundations have worked to maintain his legacy, the Chinati Foundation and Judd Foundation.
+Since its inauguration in 1986, Chinati has held an annual open-house event, Chinati Weekend, that attracts visitors from around the world to visit Marfa's art.
+Between 1997 and 2008, both foundations sponsored this event.
 The Chinati Foundation now occupies more than 30 buildings in Marfa and has permanently displayed work by 13 artists.

+The Lannan Foundation established a writers-in-residence program starting in 1998, bringing a myriad of writers and other creatives to Marfa every year until the program wound down in 2022.
+As a result, despite its remoteness, Marfa had an unusually vibrant and contemporary literary presence.

 In recent years, a new wave of artists has moved to Marfa to live and work.
 As a result, new gallery spaces have opened in the downtown area.
-The Crowley Theater and its annex host public events with seating for over 175 as a public service to nonprofit foundations.
-Furthermore, The Lannan Foundation has established a writers-in-residency program, a Marfa theater group has formed, and a multifunctional art space called Ballroom Marfa has begun to show art films, host musical performances, and exhibit other art installations.
+The Crowley Theater and its annex host public events with seating for over 175, a Marfa theater group has formed, and since 2003, a multifunctional art space called Ballroom Marfa has shown art films, hosted musical performances, and exhibited other art installations.
 The city is also 37 mi from Prada Marfa, a pop art exhibit, and is home to Cobra Rock Boot Company and The Wrong Store.

 Marfa Myths, an annual music festival and multidisciplinary cultural program, was founded in 2014 by the nonprofit contemporary arts foundation Ballroom Marfa and Brooklyn-based music label Mexican Summer.
-The festival brings together a diversity of emerging and established artists and musicians to work creatively and collaboratively across music, film, and visual arts contexts.
-The festival is inherently embedded in the landscape of Far West Texas and deeply engaged with Marfa's cultural history and present-day community.
+The festival brought together a diversity of emerging and established artists and musicians to work creatively and collaboratively across music, film, and visual-arts contexts.
+The festival was inherently embedded in the landscape of Far West Texas and deeply engaged with Marfa's cultural history and community.
+The festival wound down in 2019, though, with other musical and cultural weekends such as Agave Festival aiming to continue similar aims.

 Building 98, also located in Marfa, is a project of the International Woman's Foundation, which has operated an artist-in-residency program since 2002.
-The International Woman's Foundation was responsible for placing Fort D.A.
+The foundation was responsible for placing Fort D.A.
 Russell on the National Register of Historic Places as an effort to preserve the historic importance of the site.
 The facility's studio galleries host artists who desire to exhibit work in the region at a premier venue.
 In late September 2012 through early April 2013, the foundation held a major retrospective of the works of Wilhelmina Weber Furlong at Building 98 featuring over 75 unseen works of the early American woman modernist.
-Building 98 is located at historic Fort D. A. Russell; it is the home of Marfa's German POW murals.
+Building 98 is located at historic Fort D. A. Russell; it is also the home of Marfa's German POW murals.
 The facility also features the George Sugarman sculpture courtyard.